Come to a comfortable seat.

 Thoughtfully bend one knee and then the other.

-Come to any comfortable seat and pause.
+Come to any comfortable seat.

 Notice sensation.